 You have the right to switch supplier if you owe less than £500 to your current supplier.

 Shop around for cheaper tariffs.
 Three of the biggest price comparison websites are:

 Emergency credit allows you time to top up your key or card.
 It is either activated automatically or you must manually activate it when you run out of credit.

 The amount of emergency credit differs between suppliers but usually lasts for at least a day, giving you time to recharge your key.

 You pay the emergency credit off the next time you top up.

-You may have to pay for the meter to be reinstalled at the end of your tenancy, if the landlord wants the property to be returned in the state that you moved into it.
+You may also have to pay for a prepayment meter to be reinstalled when you move out if the landlord wants the property to be returned to its original state.

 Last updated 20 July 2018 | © Shelter